 Accounts created before 01-Sep-2020 will eventually be migrated to minute-level rate limiting.
 The previous limits would continue to apply until the migration is completed.

 For more details refer to our API v2 documentation: https://api.freshservice.com/v2/

 Input for date fields is expected to be in one of the following formats:

 If you have priority matrix enabled on your account, then the value passed in the API will be ignored and the priority matrix would set the priority for the ticket.
 If in case you do not want this, you can navigate to Admin > Priority Matrix and disable it.

-Yes, certain marketplace apps consume APIs, do reach out to our support team if you need further information on this.
+Yes, certain marketplace apps consume APIs, do reach out to our support team via support@freshservice if you need further information on this.
 We will be able to check and let you know if the app you use, is consuming API calls.

 If you are using API V1 then after the limit has been reached, freshservice will give you an error response.
 The "retry-after" value in the response header will tell you how long you need to wait before you send another API request.

 To check the API limit using V2, You can check your current rate limit status by looking at the following HTTP headers which are returned in response to every API request.